Mosquitoes in North Carolina: The Complete Guide

 Natural Mosquito Repellants

 There are several natural mosquito repellents that can protect you.
 Centers for Disease Control recommends eucalyptus oil as an effective ingredient in mosquito repellant.
 Other natural repellants include crushed lavender, cinnamon oil, and thyme oil, which produce a fragrance that repels mosquitoes.
+Learn how to make your own DIY mosquito spray and what plants naturally repel mosquitoes.

 Call Wolfpack for Professional Mosquito Control